Li Xiangtian - Research in AI & Machine Learning

 About Me

-I am a researcher at Shanghai AI Lab, focusing on cutting-edge research in artificial intelligence and machine learning.
+I am a researcher at Shanghai Artificial Intelligence Laboratory (Shanghai AI Lab), focusing on cutting-edge research in AI safety, large language models, and multi-agent systems.
 My current research interests include:

-- Reinforcement Learning: Exploring reinforcement learning techniques for training intelligent agents
+• Reinforcement Learning: Exploring reinforcement learning techniques for LLM post-training, self-evolving agents, and multi-agent coordination

-- Multi-agent Systems: Investigating coordination and collaboration mechanisms in multi-agent environments
+• Multi-agent Systems: Investigating safety, coordination, and collaboration mechanisms in multi-agent environments

 Research Projects